Incorporate these foods into your diet to add some tasty, heart-healthy nutrition!

 Like olives, olive oil flavors will also vary based on the maturity of the olive at picking.
 Extra virgin olive oil is the least processed of the olive oil varieties and will therefore have the most health benefits intact.

 A key characteristic of olives and olive oil is their high percentage of monounsaturated fats, in addition to fat-soluble vitamin E. When monounsaturated fats replace saturated fats and trans fats in the diet, you see improved cholesterol levels and cardiovascular health.
+Olive oil is abundant in polyphenols, which are powerful antioxidants that display anticancer, anti-angiogenic, and anti-inflammatory properties.
+The high content these polyphenols makes virgin olive oil relatively stable and resistant to oxidation, minimizing the risk of potential formation of carcinogenic products upon storage.

 Add whole olives to your salads and cook with olive oil to add flavor and monounsaturated fats to your meals!